Best THC Balm for Pain Relief in 2025

 Is THC balm psychoactive?

-Not when used topically — it won’t get you high.
+Not when used topically it won’t get you high.

 Not across state lines unless both states have legalized THC.

-How often should I apply?
+How often should I use THC balm for pain ?

 Start 1–2x per day and adjust based on relief levels.